hatonthecat/TicketMS/README.md

 # TicketMS
-TicketMS is a Ticket Management System concept that automatically outputs all ticket work notes into a one-time disposition.
+TicketMS is a Ticket Management System concept that automatically outputs all ticket work actions and notes into a one-time disposition.

 Purpose: Ticket Management Systems are inefficient, requiring multiple dispositions that often use redundant, incompatible platforms.
 This repository serves to create a resource of tools (wiki/links) as well as software that automatically outputs/scripts form data actions(add, delete, modify) from CMS/DBs to into a separate disposition tool or file, which could be portable.